 The amount that a Licensing Contributor receives after sharing the royalty with 500px.

 The payout status of a particular transaction.
-The various statuses are: Available to Request, Pending, Sent, and Failed.
-Available to Request means you’ll be able to request the amount of the transaction in your Payout section.
-Pending means you have requested a payout but it has not been completed by our payout provider, Tipalti.
-Sent means our payout provider Tipalti has issued the payout to you.
+The various statuses are: Pending, Submitted, Paid, and Failed.
+Pending means you’ve requested the payout but it hasn't been processed yet.
+Submitted means we have processed the payout but it has not been completed by our payout provider, Tipalti.
+Paid means our payout provider Tipalti has issued the payout to you.
 Failed means the payout has not been completed and you will need to contact our Customer Excellence Team to have them review the payout request.

 The region that your image was sold in.
 Our distribution partners sometimes provide us with this information in our monthly royalty reports.
 The sales territory information either means that a sales office in that region sold the image, or it can also mean the client or customer who purchased the image is based in this specific part of the world.
 We don’t always list this information for individual sales, so this section may also be left blank depending on the information provided by our partner.

 I received a notification that my photo sold, but the amount I received is much less than the price listed on your distribution partner’s website.
 Why?

 Distribution partners provide a list price or the suggested price on their platforms.
 In other industries it's known as the MSRP or Manufacturer’s Suggested Retail Price.
 The suggested price on our distribution partner platforms is based on file size.
 However, from time to time our distribution partners will provide bulk pricing or discounted pricing based on their client’s needs or a specific pricing agreement that may have been negotiated between the distribution partner and the client.
 Each distribution partner has sole discretion over pricing.
 All major licensing platforms in the stock photography industry work in the same way.
 This has been the case since we began working with distribution partners in 2015.
 Of note, this was also true of 500px Marketplace when it was operational.